selene466/Auto-Indodax-Trader/README.md

 ## IN DEVELOPMENT

-## What you must know why use bot for trading may fail to gain profit
+## What you must know why using bot for trading may fail to gain profit

 ### LLM is not reliable